 We don’t think the pandemic will be over by Valentine’s Day, still we can’t forget to show our love and our affection on February 14.
-Careful though, I love you does not have the same meaning all over the world.
-Learn how to say it in different languages and discover what is the real meaning of these words in other countries.
+Learn how to say I love you in different languages and discover what is the real meaning of these words in other countries.

 Ti amo, I love you in Italian, sounds so charming, so enchanting to hear, but do not think this is an everyday expression to be heard in Rome or Milan.
 Actually, Italian women very often resent Italian men not pronouncing enough ti amos.
 On the other hand, in Italy people think that British and Americans overuse this expression: I love tea, I love New York, I love my son, I love my husband, I love my dog.
 Italians pronounce ti amo only to the person they real love, such a lover, a husband/wife, a boyfriend/girlfriend.
 To a friend, a close relative, even a son, they feel more comfortable saying Ti voglio bene, which can be translated as I feel for you so much affection, I really care for you.